Nimita775/Nimita775/README.md

 - 👋 Hi, I’m Nimita Gurjar
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently working on machine learning

 <!---
 Nimita775/Nimita775 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.